 - What’s the difference between an IEP advocate and a lawyer, and how do you know which one you need?

-Did you notice that we were at the bottom of the sales funnel before we focused on IEP as a keyword, even though it would be perfectly natural for an IEP advocate to focus everything on that one term?
+Did you notice that we were at the bottom of the sales funnel before we focused on IEP as a keyword, even though it would be perfectly natural for an IEP advocate to focus on it from the beginning?
 And it would have worked out just fine for people familiar with the term, but it wouldn’t have done a thing for parents who just received a diagnosis and didn’t even know the term existed.

 I did a deep dive on IEPs and special education because it’s a topic near and dear to my heart.
 So we’ll just do a quick overview on another example: data security.